 Diffusion MRI for modelling the normal neurodevelopment of the infant brain

-Together with our collaborators at UQ Centre for Advanced Imaging, we are investigating the relationship between early MRI and clinical assessments, and clinical outcomes.
+Together with our collaborators at the Queensland Cerebral Palsy and Rehabilitation Research Centre and the Perinatal Research Centre, we are investigating the relationship between early MRI and clinical assessments, and clinical outcomes.
 Infants recruited in this study are born at less than 31 completed weeks of gestation.
 We have access to one of only three available MRI compatible incubators in Australia, which gives us the unique ability to acquire high quality MRI data at a very early age.
 Brain images are acquired at 30 weeks postmenstrual age, and again 10 weeks later at term-equivalent age.

 Very preterm infants (born between 23-31 weeks gestation) have a high risk of an adverse neurodevelopmental outcome.
 One in ten of these infants may end up with cerebral palsy, while half of these infants have later learning and behavioural difficulties.
 However, if high risk infants are identified early (within the months immediately after birth) there is substantial scope to reduce and even prevent later difficulties because at this stage the brain has a very large capacity for repair via the mechanism of neuroplasticity.
 Early identification and tailored therapy at an early stage is critical to achieving the best possible outcomes for these infants.